-- If they are good, our lives give our words about Christ authenticity.
+- If our lives are good, our actions give our words about Christ authenticity.
 And faithfulness to Christ is the reason we try to make our lives good.

 - The laity live the royal role of Christ through self-mastery and helping conform society to the demands of the Gospel through justice (CCC 908 ff.).

 - In our kingship, our first subject must be ourselves.
 Then as good kings and queens, we fulfill all or responsibilities.
 We live out justice and charity.